jeffknupp/sandman/README.rst

    -  DELETE

 -  responses with appropriate ``rel`` links automatically
+-  foreign keys in your tables are represented by link
 -  custom validation by simply defining ``validate_<METHOD>`` methods on your Model
 -  explicitly list supported methods for a Model by setting the